hashgraph/hedera-improvement-proposal/HIP/hip-000-hts-asset-auto-creation.md

 ## Rejected Ideas

-We briefly considered requiring a simultaneous hbar payment upon auto-creation with an HTS assets; but this would have eliminated most of the usability gains intended with the HIP.
+We briefly considered requiring a simultaneous hbar payment upon auto-creation with HTS assets, but this would have eliminated most of the usability gains intended with the HIP.

 ## Open Issues